American chestnut: Backcrossing

 The Surface Mining Control and Reclamation Act of 1977 requires owners of abandoned coal mines to cover at least 80 percent of their land with vegetation.
 While many companies planted invasive grasses, others began funding research on planting trees, because they can be more cost-effective, and yield better results.
 Keith Gilland began planting American chestnut trees in old strip mines in 2008 as a student at Miami University, and to date has planted over 5,000 trees.
 In 2005, a hybrid tree with mostly American genes was planted on the lawn of the White House.

-A tree planted in 2005 in the tree library outside the USDA building was still very healthy seven years later; it contains 98% American chestnut DNA and 2% Chinese chestnut DNA.
+A tree planted in 2005 in the tree library outside the USDA building was still very healthy seven years later.
+It contains 98% American chestnut DNA and 2% Chinese chestnut DNA.
 This tree contains enough Chinese chestnut DNA that encodes for systemic resistance genes to resist the blight.
 This is essential for restoring the American chestnut trees into the Northeast.
 The Northern Nut Growers Association (NNGA) has also been active in pursuing viable hybrids.

 From 1962 to 1990, Alfred Szego and other members of the NNGA developed hybrids with Chinese varieties which showed limited resistance.
 Initially the backcrossing method would breed a hybrid from an American chestnut nut and a Chinese chestnut, the hybrid would then be bred with a normal American chestnut, subsequent breeding would involve a hybrid and an American chestnut or two hybrids, which would increase the genetic makeup of the hybrids primarily American chestnut but still retain the blight resistance of the Chinese chestnut.

+A backcross breeding program has integrated desirable American chestnut traits with traits from the Chinese chestnut, achieving intermediate resistance to Cryphonectria parasitica and Phytophthora cinnamomi in the hybrid genome.

+The B3F3 strain, a product of backcrossing and intercrossing with selection for blight resistance, is approximately 94% American chestnut and 6% Chinese chestnut and has been planted experimentally in Maryland in an orchard.